Scuba gas planning: Respiratory minute volume

-Decompression RMV is usually less as the diver is not generally working hard.
+For emergencies IMCA suggests RMV = 40 L/min Decompression RMV is usually less as the diver is not generally working hard.
+IMCA, however, does not approve of the use of scuba for commercial diving, so these figures are intended for use with scuba replacement equipment with surface supplied demand helmets and full-face masks, where the diver does not have to carry the primary breathing gas cylinders.

-Smaller values can be used for estimating dive times, The diver can use measured valued for him/herself, but worst case values should be used to calculate critical pressures for turnaround or ascent and for rescue, as the RMV of a diver will usually increase with stress or exertion.
+Smaller values can be used for estimating dive times, The diver can use measured values for themself, but worst case values should be used to calculate critical pressures for turnaround or ascent and for rescue, as the RMV of a diver will usually increase with stress or exertion.

+Some divers calculate personal dive factors which are reasonably consistent values for multiples of resting gas consumption for different levels of work, such as decompressing, relaxed diving, sustained swimming, hard work etc. These factors can be used to estimate RMV.

 Gas consumption rate

 Gas consumption rate (Q) on open circuit depends on absolute ambient pressure (Pa) and RMV.